 - Loving, committed same-sex couples will have to endure news items, TV programs, speeches, etc. in which their relationships are denigrated.

 - A great deal of conflict and ill will are inevitable, particularly among Democrats who are divided on SSM along racial lines.

 - The concept that a majority can terminate important civil rights of a minority will be reinforced.
 This is often referred to as the "tyranny of the majority" and was a major concern among the founders of America.
-Preventing the majority from oppressing minorities was the main reason for the writing of equal access and equal treatment clauses into the U.S. Constitution.
+Preventing the majority from oppressing minorities was the main reason for the writing of equal protection clause into the 14th Amendment of the U.S. Constitution.

 If the referendum fails on election day in 2012-NOV, then the bill would become effective on 2013-JAN-01.
 If the referendum succeeds, then loving, committed same-sex couples will not be able to marry starting in 2013.
 Proponents of SSM will have to start the entire legislative process from scratch.